ansible-collections/ansible.utils/docs/ansible.utils.nthhost_filter.rst

 Synopsis
 --------
 - This filter returns the nth host within a network described by value.
+To return the nth ip from a network, use the filter nthhost.
-To return the nth ip from a network, use the filter nthhost. nthhost also supports a negative value.
+- Nthhost also supports a negative value.